A Family Owned Business For Over 36 Years

 • Design Considerations: Requires careful planning for graphics across two pages.

-Perfect Bound Binding Is Best For:
+Perfect Bound Is Best For:

 Novels, magazines, catalogs, and trade books with 24+ pages.